 5. One Work/Personal Reference Form (see admission documents) must be completed and submitted by your Referee by November 1st.
-This is a mandatory requirement for our program.
+This is a MANDATORY requirement for the CCMH program.

-5. Please mail in an official copy of your academic transcript by October 15 (official electronic transcripts directly from your university are acceptable).
+5. Please mail in an official copy of your academic transcript by October 15 (official electronic transcripts emailed directly to email@example.com from your university are acceptable).

 6. If granted an interview, upon completion, you must complete the online Matching form no later than January 20th.